 Phase 2: Confined Water Dives

-During phase 2, you’ll take your first breath underwater in a calm environment, such as a swimming pool or tranquil lagoon (known as “confined water”).
+During this phase, you’ll take your first breath underwater in a calm environment, such as a swimming pool or tranquil lagoon (known as “confined water”).
 You’ll practice basic diving skills, such as:

 Your instructor will demonstrate and review these and other skills with you until you’re comfortable performing them on your own.
-When you feel ready, you’ll move on to the final phase: open water diving!
+When you have mastered the confined water skills and feel ready, you’ll move on to the final phase: open water diving!

 Phase 3: Open Water Dives

 You’ll go scuba diving for the first time in open water, learning to dive to a maximum depth of 18 meters (60 feet).
-The PADI Open Water Diver course includes four open water dives in total, usually completed over two days.
-With your instructor by your side, you’ll practice the skills you learned in confined water and explore the underwater world.
+The PADI Open Water Diver course includes four open water dives, usually completed over two days.
+With your instructor by your side, you’ll demonstrate the skills you learned in confined water and then explore the aquatic world.

 Many student divers complete their dives close to home – in the ocean, local lake, quarry, or other body of water.
 You can also complete your four open water dives while on vacation; ask your PADI Instructor about an Open Water Diver referral, which allows you to take the knowledge development and confined water sessions in one place and complete your open water dives in another.